 The first question that arises is how far such a reform would go.
 For instance, we could make a good start by simply removing letters that are never pronounced.
 “Though” could become “tho,” “guard” could become “gard,” “foreign” could become “forin,” “doubt” could become “dout,” and so on.
 We could also, perhaps, reduce the number of ways to write any particular sound—so the “ee” sound in “street,” for example, might always be written “ee,” never “ea,” “ie,” “ei,” “i,” “e,” or whatever.
 Although these changes would help, however, they would solve only a subset of the problems—and the more extensive the changes are, the more difficult they would be for the public to accept.

-Then there are those who point out that a word’s spelling gives important clues to its etymology, meaning, and relationship to other words.
+Then there are people (and I’d count myself among them) who point out that a word’s spelling gives important clues to its etymology, meaning, and relationship to other words.
 So even though the “a” in the word “real” is not pronounced, it serves the important function of showing the word’s connection to the word “reality,” in which the “a” is pronounced.
 Lose that letter, and the words no longer appear to have anything to do with each other.
 Thus, at least some of the peculiarities of English spelling exist for entirely legitimate, and still useful, historical reasons.
 Critics of this argument point out that English also has plenty of words whose spellings were entirely arbitrary—the word “receive” might just as easily have settled into the lexicon with an “ie” rather than an “ei,” and we can’t blame such oddities on the words’ derivations from other languages.